KarolNi/duplicates_manger/notes.rst

 Duplicates dir
 List of preferred paths (interactive?)

+check uuids are different

+join uuid and relative path
+find if any of joint paths in on list of preferred paths (top down) if so mark another ones for removal if no ask user for preferred file and give him path to edit then reprocess

 Algorithm:
 Join list of files data
 Sort by one of sums (shell sorting?)